 Our Tips to Avoid Getting in a Knot over French Etiquette

-Originally posted on & updated on 7th November, 2024Every country has their own code of what constitutes good manners; what is accepted in one country, even one region, may not be so in another.
-There is nothing like ‘fitting in’ to make you feel at home, and this can partly be accomplished by knowing how the French do things differently.
-They are proud of their étiquette, and we want to ensure that when you move to France you feel confident in the customs, rather than getting into a knot of confusion.
+Every country has their own code of what constitutes good manners; what is accepted in one country, even in one region, may not be so in another.
+Well, it’s the same in France.
+There is nothing like ‘fitting in’ to make you feel at home, and this can be partly accomplished by understanding how the French do things differently.
+They are proud of their étiquette, and we want to ensure that when you move over, you feel confident in the customs, rather than getting into a knot of confusion.

-The Basics about French Etiquette
+The Basics of French Etiquette

-Hand Shake or Cheek Greeting
+Handshake or Cheek Greeting

 Saying ‘Bonjour’

-Tu or the Formal Vous?
+Tu or Formal Vous?

-One of the most common mistakes people make is confusing tu and vous; get this wrong, and you could come across as rude.
+One of the most common mistakes people make is confusing ‘tu’ and ‘vous’; get this wrong, and you could come across as rude.
 Tu is the singular and informal word for ‘you’, whereas vous is both the formal singular and the plural formal and informal.

 Prompt or Fashionably Late?